jordanstewart-hub/AWS/IAM-AWS-Cloud-Security.md

 Tags in EC2 are key-value pairs used to organize, manage, and identify resources.
 They help with cost tracking, automation, and access control by assigning metadata like owner, purpose, or environment to instances.

-In this case, we're creating a tag called "Env" with a value of "production" or "development" to label the instances used in production vs development environments.
+In this case, I'll creating a tag called "Env" with a value of "production" or "development" to label the instances used in production vs development environments.

 ![Image](http://learn.nextwork.org/authentic_azure_zealous_melon/uploads/aws-security-iam_2e0e5a5d)